Snacking on a rice cake certainly won't add many calories to your diet, but they don't give you much good-for-you nutrition, either.

 Carbs in Quaker Rice Cakes

 One Quaker Rice Cake in the lightly salted variety contains just 7 grams of carbs.
-However, flavored varieties with more sugar will inherently have more carbs, too.
+But, flavored varieties with more sugar will inherently have more carbs, too.

 Rice Cake Glycemic Rating